 Coconut meat is a high-calorie and fat-rich food, with nearly 300 calories and 30 grams of fat per cup.
 You can press some of it to make coconut oil, coconut milk, and coconut water.
 The fibers in coconut husk can be spun into rope called sennit, and the shell can be turned into charcoal.

-There are claims that coconut water was used in place of IV fluid during shortages during World War II, but the evidence for this is not well documented.
+There are claims that one of the benefits of coconut water was hydration in the form of IV fluid during shortages during World War II.
+But the evidence for this is not well documented.
 There is one documented case where coconut water was used successfully as IV fluid in a patient in a remote area of the Solomon Islands.
 While coconut water is high in electrolytes like potassium, most physicians would prefer to use it as an oral rehydration therapy rather than intravenously.

 Coconut milk and cream are often canned, while the cream is sometimes found in the frozen food section.
 The milk is made by heating equal parts shredded coconut meat with water, whereas the cream is much thicker and made by heating four parts coconut meat to one part water.